Support Klamath Trails

 Volunteer

-If you’re interested in volunteering, check out the MeetUp Calendar.
-You’ll find information on KTA sponsored events, trail maintenance and building events.
+If you’re interested in volunteering, check out the calendar below.
+You’ll also find information on KTA sponsored events, trail maintenance and building events on our MeetUp Calendar.

 To find out more on how you can participate, contact us at info@klamathtrails.org!